ShinaJr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 The 6-cap_string.c program writes a function that capitalizes all words of a string.
 The 7-leet.c program writes  a function that encodes a string into 1337.
 The 104-print_buffer.c program writes a function that prints a buffer.
+The 103-infinite_add.c program writes a function that adds two numbers.